pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Receiver.md

 As a temporary fix for this issue a series of telemetry items that are currently transferred to the transmitter can be ***re-used*** to transfer information we would rather see.
 There are four messages that can be chosen, each with a variety of telemetry sensor options.

-1. Flight mode.
+1. Flight mode
     `set crsf_flight_mode_reuse = [OPTION]`
     [Option] Allowed values: NONE, GOVERNOR, HEADSPEED, THROTTLE, ESC_TEMP, MCU_TEMP, MCU_LOAD, SYS_LOAD, RT_LOAD, BEC_VOLTAGE, BUS_VOLTAGE, MCU_VOLTAGE, ADJFUNC, GOV_ADJFUNC
-2. Pitch attitude.
+2. Pitch attitude
     `set crsf_att_pitch_reuse = [OPTION]`
     [Option] Allowed values: NONE, HEADSPEED, THROTTLE, ESC_TEMP, MCU_TEMP, MCU_LOAD, SYS_LOAD, RT_LOAD, BEC_VOLTAGE, BUS_VOLTAGE, MCU_VOLTAGE
 3. Roll attitude